 What is the sentence for death by careless driving?

 Careless driving causing a death could lead to a five-year sentence.
 However, the maximum sentence for a careless driver under the influence is fourteen years.

 What is the difference between death by dangerous driving and death by careless driving?

 In the former, their driving must be far below the required standards of a careful driver.
 But in the latter case, it’s simply a drop in driving standards generally.

-Who is liable to pay compensation in case of death?
+Who is liable to pay death due to dangerous driving compensation in case of death?

 The owner or owners of the vehicle are liable to pay any compensation.

 Yes, you can call 101 to report dangerous driving to the non-emergency police department.

 How do you prove dangerous driving for a death due to dangerous driving compensation claim?